 This form can also be used to notify changes to authorised contact details.

 Under Section 9-1 of the Aged Care Act 1997 (Act) approved providers are required to notify the Commissioner of changes that materially affects the suitability of an approved provider to provide aged care within 28 days after the change occurs.

 A material change is one that is substantial or considerable in nature.
 For example, the approved provider:

 - is unable to meet any of the home, flexible or residential care standards

 - is unable to manage its financial responsibilities including subsidies and care recipient’s fees and payments

 - makes a change which may affect the rights of aged care recipients

-- makes substantial changes to its organisational or governance structure such as
+- makes substantial changes to its organisational or governance structure such as:

-- change to key personnel
+- makes a change to its key personnel

 These are examples only and approved providers should consider each situation individually.

-Notifications to the Commissioner about the approved providers nature and details of material changes are to be completed using the Notification of a Material Change form.
+Notifications to the Commissioner about the approved providers nature and details of material changes are to be completed using the Notification of a material change form.